Fast repetitivity in non-rectifiable Delone sets: Introduction

-Motivated by the major research interest in repetitive Delone sets and by Theorem~\ref{prop:non-rectifiable non-realisable}, we will study repetitivity in Delone sets encoding a given density $\rho$.
+Having obtained a non-realisable density $\rho\colon [0,1]^{d}\to \R_{>0}$, Burago and Kleiner~\cite{burago1998separated} construct a Delone set $X$ by placing `better and better' discrete approximations of $\rho$ alongside each other.
+In the present work, we give this approximation property a name--we say that $X$ \emph{encodes} the density $\rho$: \begin{restatable}{define}{encodingdefinition} [inspired by \cite{burago1998separated}] We say that a Delone set $X \subset \R^d$ \emph{encodes} a measurable density $\rho:[0,1]^d\to \R_{>0}$ if there exists a sequence $r_n\to \infty,$ a sequence of closed cubes $Q_n \subset \R^d$ with sidelength $r_n$ and a sequence of bijective affine maps $\varphi_n:[0,1]^d \to Q_n$ such that if then $\mu_n \rightharpoonup \rho \mathcal{L}$ on $[0,1]^d$, where $\leb$ denotes the Lebesgue measure and $\rho\leb$ stands for the measure given by the formula $\rho\leb(A)=\int_{A}\rho\,d\leb$. \end{restatable} The notion of a Delone set encoding a density $\rho$ is important due to the following result of Burago and Kleiner: \begin{restatable}{thm}{realisable} [Burago and Kleiner~\cite[Lemma~2.1]{burago1998separated}, see also \cite[Lemma~3.4]{dymond2023highly}] Let $X \subset \R^d$ be a Delone set and $\rho:[0,1]^d \to \R_{> 0}$ be a measurable function which is non-realisable.
+If $X$ encodes $\rho,$ then $X$ is non-rectifiable. \end{restatable} We do not know whether the converse to Theorem~\ref{prop:non-rectifiable non-realisable} is true: \begin{question} If a Delone set $X\subset \R^{d}$ is non-rectifiable, does $X$ encode a non-realisable density $\rho$? \end{question} Motivated by the major research interest in repetitive Delone sets and by Theorem~\ref{prop:non-rectifiable non-realisable}, we will study repetitivity in Delone sets encoding a given density $\rho$.
 Indeed, the interaction of rectifiability and repetitivity has already attracted significant investigation - see \cite{Smilansky_2022}, \cite{inoquio2024rectifiability}, \cite{cortez2014some} and \cite{aliste2013linearly}.
 In order for a Delone set $X$ to encode a given density $\rho$, $X$ must contain patterns of points of a certain form, corresponding to the measures $\mu_n$ in Definition~\ref{defn: X encoding rho}.
 On the other hand, repetitivity places a strong restriction on the types of patterns that can occur within $X$.
 This leads to the question of whether the two properties can occur simultaneously in a Delone set $X$.
-Cortez and Navas~\cite{cortez2014some} answer this question postively, constructing repetitive, non-rectifiable Delone sets in $\R^2$ (generalising to all $\R^{d}$ with $d\geq 2$).
+Cortez and Navas~\cite{cortez2014some} answer this question negatively, constructing repetitive, non-rectifiable Delone sets in $\R^2$ (generalising to all $\R^{d}$ with $d\geq 2$).
 Cortez and Navas~\cite[Remark~14]{cortez2014some} further raise the hard question of determining the class of repetitivity functions admitting non-rectifiable, repetitive Delone sets.
 The construction of \cite{cortez2014some} does not provide bounds on the repetitivity function, except along a subsequence.
 Otherwise, there have been important advances on this problem from the opposite direction: Aliste-Prieto, Coronel and Gambaudo \cite{aliste2013linearly} prove, using a criterion of Burago and Kleiner \cite[Theorem $1.3$]{burago2002rectifying}, that every linearly repetitive Delone set is rectifiable.
-A very recent work~\cite[Theorem $B$]{inoquio2024rectifiability} improves on this result: Inoquio-Renteria and Viera show that whenever $q \in [0,\frac{1}{d})$ that every $r(\log{r})^q-$repetitive Delone set is rectifiable.
+A very recent work~\cite[Theorem B]{inoquio2024rectifiability} improves on this result: Inoquio-Renteria and Viera show that whenever $q \in [0,\frac{1}{d})$ that every $r(\log{r})^q-$repetitive Delone set is rectifiable.
 A different type of improvement is made by Smilansky and Solomon~\cite{Smilansky_2022}, who show that linear repetitivity may be weakened to `$\varepsilon$-linear repetitivity' in a sufficient condition for rectifiability.

 In the present article we provide a short new construction of repetitive, non-rectifiable Delone sets, encoding a given density $\rho$, together with an explicit asymptotic bound on the repetitivity function. \begin{restatable}{thm}{mainlemma} Let $d\in \N_{\geq 2}$ and $\rho:[0,1]^d \to [\frac{4}{3},\frac{5}{3}]$ be a measurable function.
 Then there exists a repetitive Delone set in $\R^d$ which encodes $\rho$ and has repetitivity function